jsmarier-courses/midterm-project-thisfeelsimpossible/mpad2003_midterm_kiranbutter.md

 **Instructions** (Marier, 2021, 5:42):

-1. Click the number of where the column labels are (usually row one, thus the number one on the far right)
+1. Click the number of where the column labels are (usually row one, thus the number one on the far right).
 2. Click **View** > **Freeze** > **Up to 1 row**.

 What this did was freeze that specific row, so while we scroll, the column label will follow along.